Professor and Associate Dean, Research & Graduate Studies

 Scope of Collaboration:

-To accomplish her mission, Dr. McGowan has gathered together a research team in the Physical Activity and Cardiovascular Research (PACR) Laboratory at the University of Windsor that currently includes: 2 PhD candidates, 4 masters-level candidates, 1 undergraduate thesis student (Biology), 1 individual study student (BHK), 2 Outstanding Scholars (BHK), 4 undergraduate-level volunteers (3 HK, 2 Biology), 5 medical students, as well as a lab manager, a research nurse, and a physician.
+To accomplish her mission, Dr. McGowan has gathered together a research team in the Physical Activity and Cardiovascular Research (PACR) Laboratory at the University of Windsor that currently includes: 1 PhD candidate, 4 masters-level candidates, 3 Outstanding Scholars (BHK), 3 undergraduate-level volunteers (1 HK, 2 Integrative Biology), 4 medical students, as well as a research associate, a research nurse, and a physician.

 Dr. McGowan is a strong supporter of undergraduate and graduate-level research, and her extensive collaborations provide her students with high caliber training and exposure.
 As direct evidence of this philosophy, most of her trainees go on to attend medical school, chiropractic college, or graduate school.